peterdemin/gcpfwup/README.rst

 Use case
 --------

-Harden a personal virtual machine in Google Cloud by allowing only a single IP address to log in through SSH.
+Harden a virtual machine in Google Cloud by allowing only a single IP address to log in through SSH.

 Usage
 -----